Panupong Wongsa

 Panupong Wongsa (ภานุพงษ์ วงศ์ษา) is a Thai retired professional footballer who played as a centre-back.
-He won the Thai Premier League in 2008, 2010, 2012 and current assistant manager of Thai League 1 club Bangkok United.
+He is the currently assistant coach of Bangkok United He won the Thai Premier League in 2008, 2010 and 2012 with 1 champion PEA and 2 champions Muangthong United respectively.

 Club career

-Panupong began his career with his hometown club, Chiangmai F.C.
-From 2002 to 2003 he played in the youth section of the club, in 2004, he joined the senior team.
-In 2005, he moved to Royal Thai Police F.C. and completed for this club until 2007 a total of 60 games.
-For the 2008 season he moved to PEA.
+Panupong began his career with his hometown club, Chiangmai From 2002 to 2003 he played in the youth section of the club, and in 2004, he joined the senior team.
+In 2005, he moved to Royal Thai Police and completed for this club until 2007 a total of 60 games.
+For the 2008 season, he moved to PEA.
 At his new club, he could help to win the first championship (Thai Premier League) in club history.
 With the club he was in 2009 in the qualifying round of the 2009 AFC Champions League.
-Opponents was the Singapore Armed Forces F.C.
-After a 1-4 in extra time, he left with his club.
+Opponents were the Singapore Armed Forces After a 1-4 in extra time, he left with his club.
 But as to waste the skills of the club was allowed to participate in the 2009 AFC Cup and thus he gained his first experience in a Continental Vereinswettebwerb.
 End of the 2009 season, he was obliged by the new champion Muangthong United.
-Even with this club he could participate in the qualifying round of the AFC Champions League.
-After the club was able to SHB Đà Nẵng F.C.
-3-0 defeat in the first round, they met in the second round of the championship in Singapore.
+Even with this club, he could participate in the qualifying round of the AFC Champions League.
+After the club was able to SHB Đà Nẵng 3-0 defeat in the first round, they met in the second round of the championship in Singapore.
 This was no less than the Singapore Armed Forces.
 Even in his second attempt, he managed not to take the hurdle.
 For him personally, tragically, the game had to be in the penalty shoot-determination.
 Panupong here was the second shooter of his team.
 His penalty shot was very poor and could be parried by the opposing end man.

 Panupong officially announced his retirement from professional football on 25 November 2017 after the match 2017 Thai FA Cup Final.